 Are Dog Poo Bags Bad for the Environment?

-We like to assume that everyone reading this blog picks up after their dog.
-Studies have found that it’s only 3% of people who never do, after all.
+We like to assume that everyone reading this blog picks up after their dog - although research shows around 3% of people never pick up their dog's poo.
 We’re also guessing that you use a plastic dog poo bag to do it.
 After all, they’re convenient, cheap, and prevent messy fingers.
 But what’s the cost to the earth?
 We all know that we need to bring our carbon emissions down, and a big part of that is reducing our reliance on single-use plastics.
 So what does that mean for plastic dog poo bags – are they really that bad for the environment?

 Short answer: Yes.